 They just did this at my job.
 We have a finger scanner.
 I was opposing the new system; I lost.
 I would not allow my kids to do this though.
-In reality my fingerprints are all over town anyway.
-I have to get fingerprinted for this job and I am on file.
+In reality, our fingerprints are all over town anyway.
 My kids are not on file and I would like to keep things private with them for as long as possible.
 Ya, know?

 Instead of paying for their lunches with crumpled dollar bills and loose change, students in some Maryland schools are having their palms scanned in a new check-out system — raising concerns from some parents that their children’s privacy is being violated.